 Table 5 presents capital expenditure (from the Long Term Plan) that we expect to incur to meet the increased demands resulting from growth.
 This also includes expenditure that we have incurred in anticipation of growth.
-What follows is an explanation of growth related expenditure.
+What follows is an explanation of expenditure.
 Schedule 1 of this Policy sets out these projects in more detail.

-Table 5 Summary of Capital Expenditure 2021-31 excluding inflation
+Table 4 Summary of Capital Expenditure 2024-34 excluding inflation

 Activity Total capital expenditure on all projects \$ Capital expenditure attributable to growth \$

-Roading 7,390,000 3,396,250
+Roading 8,068,700 4,411,150

-Stormwater 500,000 400,000
+Stormwater 400,000 200,000

-Wastewater 8,000,000 6,880,000
+Wastewater 68,320,000 35,080,000

-Water 8,635,000 5,046,000
+Water 11,200,000 3,560,000

-4.3.1.Roading
+4.3.1.
+Roading

 Growth related works for roading are split into three catchments, one for each of the three wards - Te Aroha, Matamata and Morrinsville.
-Works focus mainly on footpath, kerb and channel and road.
+Works focus mainly on footpath, kerb and channel and road upgrades where additional traffic will require widening or pavement strengthening.

-4.3.2.Stormwater
+4.3.2.
+Stormwater

 Growth related works for stormwater are split into three catchments, one for each of the three urban centres - Te Aroha, Matamata and Morrinsville.
-Works focus mainly on completed work expanding reticulation networks.
+Works focus mainly on completing modelling work.